★ BCA CONQUAS-Driven Engineering-Led Submission-Ready Reports

 Reality

-A thorough self-inspection takes 2–3 hours for a typical 3- or 4-room HDB.
-Most homeowners feel rushed at handover and complete the walkthrough in 20–30 minutes.
-A rushed walkthrough catches the obvious problems and misses the quieter ones: hollow tiles, drainage gradients, polarity faults.
-This is why it is worth commissioning a professional inspection while the developer is still obligated to rectify.
+A thorough self-inspection takes two to three hours in a typical three- or four-room flat.
+A quick walkthrough catches the obvious problems and misses the quieter ones: hollow tiles, drainage gradients, polarity faults.
+This is why it is worth commissioning a professional inspection while HDB’s project contractor is still obligated to rectify.

 What to do if you find issues

-1. Document everything before signing.
+1. Document everything on the day.
 Take photos with your phone of every defect you find.
 Most phones record a timestamp on each photo, which helps anchor the date if a defect is disputed later.
+Keeping each photo attached to its own entry saves you reconstructing the afternoon from a camera roll afterwards; our guide to the free defect checklist app sets out the four fields every entry needs.

 3. Do not refuse to take possession.
 Once your TOP/key collection is scheduled, you typically must take possession.
 Refusal can trigger penalties.
 The right approach is take possession with documented defects, not refuse possession.